Objectives and Content

 - can perform a field project in accordance with the guidelines for proper behaviour and safety at the University of Bergen.

-- can write a field report either alone or in a small group by using a professional language and disciplinary terms, make adequate analysis, produce good illustrations, and put own work into a wider context by finding and properly referring to relevant literature.
+- can write an assignment and field report either alone or in a small group by using a professional language and disciplinary terms, make adequate analysis, and graphical presentations, and put own work into a wider context by finding and properly referring to relevant literature.

 - can communicate orally and write an academic text on current issues regarding the research field of interest and relate it to the scientific literature.